DamianS-eng/DamianS-eng/notes/projects/VRonLinux/02-Fedora Linux for Steam VR.md

 	- `sudo dnf install kmodtool akmods mokutil openssl`
 2. Generate a key to sign the driver.
 	- `sudo kmodgenca -a`
+ 	- Key is stored in `/etc/pki/akmods/*/*_key.*`, both a private and public key in different directories.
 3. Enroll the key in mokutil.
 	-  `sudo mokutil --import /etc/pki/akmods/certs/public_key.der`
 4. mokutil needs a password.
 Remember the password created here to give to mokutil on restart to import the key.